 Whilst Mpox does not spread easily between people, it can spread through close contact, so is likely to be spread during sex rather than sexual transmission.
 This could include if your face, lips, hands or fingers (or other skin-to-skin contact during sex) comes into contact with the monkeypox rash or lesions.

 - touching or sharing clothing, bedding or towels used by someone with the monkeypox rash

 - touching monkeypox skin blisters or scabs

-- during kissing and oral sex with a person with monkeypox
+- during kissing and oral sex with a person with mpox

-- the coughs or sneezes of a person with monkeypox
+- the coughs or sneezes of a person with mpox

-Everyone is being asked to be aware of the monkeypox symptoms, but it’s important gay and bisexual men and other men who have sex with men, are particularly alert.
+Everyone is being asked to be aware of the mpox symptoms, but it’s important gay and bisexual men and other men who have sex with men, are particularly alert.